-Impacted Wisdom Teeth Treatment in Dallas, TX and Fort Worth, TX
+Impacted Wisdom Teeth Treatment in Dallas and Fort Worth, TX

-Our dentists at Beyond Dental & Implant Center offers treatments for impacted wisdom teeth.
+Our dentists at Beyond Dental & Implant Center offer treatments for impacted wisdom teeth.
 Call us for more information or request an appointment online.
 Visit us at a location near you today!

-Thousands of years ago, the wisdom teeth were a very important feature in the mouth.
-Before the invention of cooking, the third molars played a crucial role in breaking down the variety of course foods that made up the human diet.
+Thousands of years ago, wisdom teeth were a very important feature of the mouth.
+Before the invention of cooking, the third molar played a crucial role in breaking down the variety of course foods that made up the human diet.
 With cooking, foods were softened, and the wisdom teeth lost their importance.
 As time when on, the human jaw began to shrink, yet the wisdom teeth continue to develop.

 Impacted wisdom teeth are those that cannot properly erupt or cannot erupt at all, through the gums.
 This can occur for some different reasons, including: